 Career and Economic Outlook

-There is expected to be a job decline of 4% in telecommunications technology over the next several years from 2014-2024, per the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+There is expected to be a job decline of 8% in telecommunications technician positions over the next several years from 2016-2026, per the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 While there may be temporary spikes in job growth as new technology is designed and implemented, the improved reliability of this equipment will ultimately result in a decrease in repair and maintenance positions available.
-According to the BLS, the median annual wage among wireless telecommunications carriers (excluding satellite carriers) was $58,040 in May 2015.
+According to the BLS, the median annual wage among telecommunications equipment installers and repairers, except line installers was $53,380 in May 2017.

 Alternate Career Options